-- 1. 1st First offense: Call home for change of clothes.
-If clothes cannot be provided student will spend the day in ISS. - 2.
-2nd Second offense: Call home for change of clothes.
-Student will receive Saturday School. - 3.
+- 1. 1st First offense: Call home for a change of clothes.
+If clothes cannot be provided, students will spend the day in ISS. - 2.
+2nd Second offense: Call home for a change of clothes.
+Students will receive 2 days of ISS. - 3.
 3rd Third offense: Out-of-School Suspension with parent conference.